Seagate/cortx-prvsnr/docs/bvt-pipeline.md

 The pipeline accepts the following parameters:

-- `cortxRelease`: CORTX stack release to use as source for provisioner and CORTX stack components.
+- `cortxRelease`: CORTX stack release to use as source for provisioner and CORTX stack
 Default: `integration/centos-7.7.1908/last_successful`.
 - `cortxTestRepoVersion`: version of the [cortx-test](https://seagit.okla.seagate.com/eos/qa/cortx-test/)
 repository to use.
 Default: `release`.